 The LWA is an effort to advance astronomy by using inexpensive antenna stations to build a very large aperture to probe the depths of space at the lowest frequencies - between 10 MHz and 88 MHz.

 As we proceed with the project evaluation, we will endeavor to post at this website the latest information from conferences, technical memos and other contributions.

 This project is a collaboration of the following institutions: UNM, VT, LANL, JPL, and NRL.
 NRAO and AFRL have also recently become involved in the project.

 The LWA1 is now a University Radio Observatory

 Support for operations and continuing development of the LWA1 is provided by the National Science Foundation under grant AST-1139974 of the University Radio Observatory program.

-July 2013 - Cycle 4 Call for Proposals is out
+July 2013 - Cycle 4 Call for Proposals is most recent one

 Relevant information and the full call is posted at the Proposals page.
 Deadline for proposals is midnight MST November 1, 2013.